awestover/thoughts/content/index.md

 ---
 title: Thoughts
 ---
 Welcome to my personal blog.
-The main purpose of this blog is to serve as a location for me to clarify my thoughts[^1].
+The main purpose of this blog is to serve as a location for me to clarify my thoughts.
 I think it's also a good way of connecting with my friends, and sharing ideas that I find important or helpful.

 The posts approximately fall into three categories:
 (1) [[tags/technical|technical notes]], (2) [[tags/life|life-optimization]], (3) [[tags/philosophy|philosophy]].